-(As of January 2016)
+(As of February 2018)

-Figure II-17-1 Flow of Dispute Settlement Process in DSU Request for bilateral DSB consultation (Response within 10 days from request in principle) negative consensus method (First consultation will be held within 30 days from request in Bilateral consultation principle.
+Request for bilateral DSB consultation (Response within 10 days from request in principle) negative consensus method (First consultation will be held within 30 days from request in Bilateral consultation principle.
 More consultations will be held depending on the case.)
 Request for panel (Panel establishment is requested at DSB meeting after 60 days from establishment request for consultation in principle) (usually held once a month) (Blocking establishment is permitted at first meeting, so a panel is Determination of panel establishment usually established at the second time.)
-Determination of panelists (Usually within 30 days from determination of panel establishment) and issues to be reviewed (Examination is within 6 months from determination of the panelists and issues to be reviewed up to issuance of a panel report to parties.
-Panel examination In case of urgency, within three months.)
-Issuance of panel report to (About a few weeks) the concerned parties Issuance of panel report to all (Within 2 months from issuance of panel report to all Member Member countries countries) Appeal to Appellate Body Adoption of panel report (Within 9 month from panel Appellate Body examination establishment) (Examination is within 2 month from appeal to Appellate Body) Issuance of appellate report to all Member countries (Within 1 month from issuance of the appellate report to all member countries) Determination of reasonable Adoption of appellate report period for propose (Within 15 months from (Within 12 months from panel establishment) panel establishment determination, at the longest within 18 months)
+Determination of panelists (Usually within 30 days from determination of panel establishment) and issues to be reviewed (Assessment is within 6 months from determination of the panelists and issues to be reviewed up to issuance of a panel report to parties.
+Panel assessment In case of urgency, within three months.)
+Issuance of panel report to (About a few weeks) the concerned parties Issuance of panel report to (Within 2 months from issuance of panel report to all Member all Member countries countries) Appeal to Appellate Body Adoption of panel report (Within 9 month from panel Appellate Body review establishment) (Review is within 2 month from appeal to Appellate Body) Issuance of appellate report to all Member countries (Within 1 month from issuance of the appellate report to all member countries) Determination of reasonable period for Adoption of appellate report propose (Within 15 months from (Within 12 months from panel establishment) establishment panel to determination, at the longest within 18 months)